AliFehmi/supertwin-1/docs/source/q_and_a.rst

    lumache

 **Question 1: What is SuperTwin?**

 SuperTwin is a digital twin for high-performance computing clusters which creates a structured data representation over an HPC system, manages data input from a collection of tools and enable reasonings among them.

 **Question 2: Where can I use SuperTwin?**

+You can use SuperTwin to collect data from your remote or local systems, to monitor and visualize this data to make analysis and detect anomalies.

 **Question 3: How can I use SuperTwin?**